EED85/COVID-19-Dashboard/README.md

 - Just open the pbix file and refresh the data

 #### Power BI Service

+You need a Power Bi License in order to pubish this report in Power BI Service

 - Publish the Power Bi Desktop File to a workspace
 - Configure the AUthorisation